umd-dslam/docs/src/intro/hdfs.md

 <span class="caption">Figure 2-2: Checkpointing creates a new fsimage from an old fsimage and edit log.</span>

-## Checkpointng

-[Checkpointing](https://blog.cloudera.com/blog/2014/03/a-guide-to-checkpointing-in-hadoop/) is an essential part of maintaining and persisting filesystem metadata in HDFS.
-It’s crucial for efficient NameNode recovery and restart, and is an important indicator of overall cluster health.
  Checkpointing is the process of merging the content of the most recent FSImage with all edits applied (EditLogs) after that FSImage is merged in order to create a new FSImage.
 Checkpointing is triggered automatically by configuration policies or manually by HDFS administration commands.